dansl/Steamy-Handheld-PC/README.md

 - Enable Auto-Login.
 - Disable Lock Screen and Sleep Lock.
 - Set your TDP to the recommended amount for your chipset/device using SimpleDeckyTDP.
-	- Many devices can be set to a max of 25W-30W.
-Then use the per-game setting to adjust the current TDP lower to save battery life on lower end games.
+	- Many devices can be set to a Max of 25W-30W, but don't go too high or else your device will crash and reboot.
+ 	- PRO TIP: Turn on Steam's FPS overlay and start playing your game.
+Then trying dropping the current TDP to 10W and test the game...
+If your FPS drops, then try setting to 15W and test.
+If FPS drops go up some more, but if it's stable then either stop there or try to bring it down a bit.
+After a few adjustments you will know what TDP is good for stable FPS and much better battery life!
-- Set your controller to "Steam Deck" using DeckyPlumber.
+- Set your controller to "Steam Deck" mode using DeckyPlumber.
-- Install "CSS Loader" and "[Handheld Controller Glyphs](https://github.com/victor-borges/handheld-controller-glyphs)" to change all the glyphs in the UI to match your device.
+- Install "CSS Loader" Decky Loader Plugin and "[Handheld Controller Glyphs](https://github.com/victor-borges/handheld-controller-glyphs)" to change all the glyphs in the UI to match your device.

 ## Fixes:
 ### Audio Fix: